SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

 ## Enumeration and Exploitation

-+ Note: Enumeration is a CYCLIC process; all enumeration steps have to be tried whenever something is found, even if it seems similar or equivalent to a previous finding
++ Note: Enumeration is a __CYCLIC__ process; all enumeration steps have to be tried whenever something is found, even if it seems similar or equivalent to a previous finding

-+ Whenever enumerating at any stage (initial recon or privesc), check EVERY SINGLE THING till you find a clue/foothold; do NOT assume anything because assumptions would lead to missing the next vector (also check notes)
++ Whenever enumerating at any stage (initial recon or privesc), check __EVERY SINGLE THING__ till you find a clue/foothold; do __NOT__ assume anything because assumptions would lead to missing the next vector (also check notes)

 + Sometimes a certain action/script/exploit may or may not work; try once more but faster or without delay (if it is a sequence of multiple steps) to confirm we are not hitting a time-bound restriction (e.g. - files getting cleared or config getting reset)

++ With respect to ```linpeas```/```winpeas```, if there is anything in the output that stands out (not necessarily highlighted by the tool, but something unusual or different), Google it - this helps to not miss any privesc vectors; and if the automated tools do not give anything, search manually

++ __ATTENTION TO DETAIL__ is crucical - this can be the deal-breaker in finding a foothold or searching for the next privesc vector

 + Scanning:

-  Start with a TCP scan; if you do not get anything from footprinting the services found, then only go for a UDP scan since it is time-consuming.
+  + Start with a TCP scan; if you do not get anything from footprinting the services found, then only go for a UDP scan since it is time-consuming.

+  + ```nmap``` might identify services incorrectly, so it is better to verify manually by interacting with the service and Googling the service info using the open port found.

   ```sh
   nmap -T4 -p- -A -Pn -v target.com